TREXXX27/100-Days-Of-Code/readme.md

 -    Secured 1354 rank in [CP-27 Google Kickstart Round F](https://codingcompetitions.withgoogle.com/kickstart/round/000000000019ff48).
 YEAH!!
 -    Rating increased in codeforces by just 20 .....Myrating changes has been so slow....If not a steep rise , all I wish is that it doesn't fall either..

 ---

+### Day 49: September 28, 2020, Monday

+**Today's Progress :**

+-    Operating Systems CS-162 course

+**What I learned :**

+-    Processes.
+-    Threads.
+-    Multiplexing.
+-    Concurrency.

+**Thoughts :**

+-    Ashish, Sneha and i have got selected for Dellote next round!
+-    Will surely get myself out in the first round itself...Hope Sneha and Ashish are able to crack this!

+---